Alabama Disabled Veteran Benefits

 - If your home was bought with the SAH grant, ask instead for the adapted-housing full exemption and bring your VA grant documentation.

-Sources State Revenue Dept · the disability exemption statute · the adapted-housing statute · the age-65 exemption statute · the tax rule
+Sources State Revenue Dept · the disability exemption statute · the adapted-housing statute · the age-65 exemption statute · the annual-verification statute · the tax rule

 State income tax